dreamind/ix/workshops/infrastructure/index.md

 #### Exercise

-Save and unzip the following [file](flask/code.zip) to your own directory.
+Save and unzip the following [file](codes.zip) to your own directory.
 From the command line, call:

         C:\> python form.py

-Load `form.html` in the browser and answer the following questions
+Load `form.html` in the browser via the following URL, `http://localhost:5000/form.html` and answer the following questions

-1. What tags can you see?
+1. View the source of `form.html`.
+What tags can you see?
 2. Do you know what these represent?
 3. Fill the form and click submit, observe the output and examine how `form.py` processes the form submission.